Updated December 2017

-The article is essentially composed of a series of 5-paragraph essays (designated by capital letters): the building blocks of so much formal writing.
-Sections (designated by Roman numerals) can vary in length and complexity.
+The article is essentially composed of a series of 5-paragraph essays (designated by two-digit headings): the building blocks of so much formal writing.
+Sections (designated by single digits) can vary in length and complexity.
 But they don’t vary all that much, and the range here (roughly 10–20 paragraphs, or 2–4 subsections) is a good target.
-I outlined the entire article using only digits 1–5, and you shouldn’t have to go much beyond the letter D in your outlines.
+I outlined the entire article using only digits 1–5, and you shouldn’t need to go much beyond that in your outlines.
 Occasionally you might need 6, but if you hit 7, it’s probably time to split whatever you are working on into two or more units.

 Key terms hold it all together.

 In his introduction, Wells establishes a dialectic between the worldview of the horse-minded and that of the machine-minded.
-(Section II broadens the latter to the “mobility-minded.”)
+(Section 2 broadens the latter to the “mobility-minded.”)
 Note how he keeps coming back to this crucial comparison by repeating terms relating to horse-mindedness or mobility-mindedness.
 In the full article, the term “-minded” appears 29 times.